BartyPitt/RoboticsProject/docs/Robot_Movement.rst

 AddPosition
 ^^^^^^^^^^^

+The function is designed to store a coordinate in cartesian form in a private dictionary.
+This function originally stored the variables in the form of a Moveit Pose class , this was later changed , as it is very difficult to both view the values as well as made it very difficult to modify the values.
+The function remained partially to interact with legacy code, and partially as it was thought that it maybe useful to add in a sanitization layer.

 ::

 	def AddPosition(self , PositionName , PositionCordinates):
 			'''A setter function that sets up the positions for the robot to travel to''' self.__positions__[PositionName] = PositionCordinates

-The function is designed to store a coordinate in cartesian form in a private dictionary.
-This function originally stored the variables in the form of a Moveit Pose class , this was later changed , as it is very difficult to both view the values as well as made it very difficult to modify the values.
-The function remained partially to interact with legacy code, and partially as it was thought that it maybe useful to add in a sanitization layer.

 Interpolation
 ^^^^^^^^^^^

+This function was used to generate the coordinates of the columns.
+Interpolation was used as a method to avoid hard coding the column coordinates individually.

 ::

         def interpolation(self, column):
         ydistance = (self.y2-self.y1)/6 * (column-1)
         return self.y1 + ydistance

-This function was used to generate the coordinates of the columns.
-Interpolation was used as a method to avoid hard coding the column coordinates individually.

 Calibration
 ^^^^^^^^^^^

+The calibration method has 2 purposes.
+The first is to check that the robot is operating correctly, which is done by making it move to a position and then open and close its gripper.
+The second is to enable the connect 4 board to be positioned correctly in the real world.
+This is done by making the Panda robot move its end effector to above where the 1st column on the board should be.
+Once the user has aligned the board beneath it, they should press Enter, and the end effector will move above the last column on the board.
+Since the exact height above the board is not important, this is enough to enable the board to be correctly positioned.

 ::